anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

   does not exceed 40---configurable using ``-q=value``.

-What happens when my sample is a mixture, or diploid?
+What happens when the sample is a mixture, or diploid?
 -----------------------------------------------------
 At present, Quiver assumes a haploid sample, and the behavior of *Quiver* on sample mixtures or diploid/polyploid samples is *undefined*.
 The program will not crash, but the output results are not guaranteed to accord with any one of the haplotypes in the sample, as opposed to a potential patchwork.
-We are working on improvements for the 2.0 release.

 Why would I want to *iterate* the mapping+Quiver process?